 - Clear the area.

 You don’t want your pool damaged by flying objects.
-While you can’t completely control this, you can remove all “loose” items such as lawn furniture, pool equipment and tools, BBQ grills and more.
-Those items could damage the walls or bottom of your pool and the chemicals in the pool can damage those items.
-Even if those loose items don’t end up in your pool, they can become projectiles in high winds.
-By bringing them inside during the storm, or securing them from moving in the case of heavy winds, you decrease the chances of your pool (or even your home) being damaged by these items.
+While you can’t completely control this, you can remove all “loose” items, such as lawn furniture, pool equipment and tools, BBQ grills, and more.
+Those items could damage the walls or bottom of your pool, and the chemicals in the pool can damage those items.
+Even if those loose items aren’t in your pool, they can become projectiles in high winds.
+By bringing them inside during the storm or securing them from moving in the case of heavy winds, you decrease the chances of your pool (or even your home) being damaged by these items.

 - Trim trees and shrubs.

-Cutting away weak or dying trees, limbs and shrubs to reduce the damage they can cause to your pool and home.
+They are cutting away weak or dying trees, limbs, and shrubs to reduce the damage they can cause to your pool and home.

 - Lower your pool’s water level by one to two feet.

-Your pool should also be equipped with overflow drains which will drain excess water.
+Your pool should also have overflow drains that will drain excess water.

 - Do not completely drain your pool.

-The National Swimming Pool Foundation recommends that pool owners not drain your pool entirely.
+The National Swimming Pool Foundation recommends that pool owners not drain their pools entirely.
 If you don’t have sufficient water, your pool can be lifted out of the ground.
 The water helps to “hold down” your pool.

 - Remove your pump’s motor.

-If you can, remove your pump’s motor and take them inside and store in a dry, safe place.
-If you can’t remove the pump’s motor, then tightly wrap it to protect it from a major storm.
+If you can, remove your pump’s motor, take them inside, and store them in a dry, safe place.
+If you can’t remove the pump’s motor, tightly wrap it to protect it from a significant storm.

 Rain Or Shine, ABC Can Take Care of Your Pool

-Having a pool is wonderful, but when a heavy rain is headed your way, the fear it can overflow can cause significant anxiety.
+Having a pool is lovely, but when heavy rain is headed your way, the fear it can overflow can cause significant anxiety.
 ABC Home & Commercial Services can help you, rain or shine, to handle anything that might come up with your pool.
-Our reliable technicians can help clean your pool after a heavy rainfall, take over your regular pool cleaning and handle all your maintenance and repair needs.
-With ABC’s extensive pool expertise, you can leave the hard work to us so that you can enjoy your pool, worry-free.
+Our swimming pool contractors can help clean your pool after heavy rainfall, take over your regular pool cleaning, and handle all your maintenance and repair needs.
+With ABC’s extensive pool expertise, you can leave the hard work to us so that you can enjoy your pool worry-free.